Ethiopia launches first satellite into space – The Sun Nigeria

-Ethiopia launched its first satellite into space on Friday, as more sub-Saharan African nations strive to develop space programmes to advance their development goals and encourage scientific innovation.
+Ethiopia launched its first satellite into space on Friday, as more sub-Saharan African nations strive to develop space programs to advance their development goals and encourage scientific innovation.

 The satellite will be used for weather forecast and crop monitoring, officials said.

 The African Union adopted a policy on African space development in 2017 and declared that space science and technology could advance economic progress and natural resource management on the continent.
-(Reuters/NAN)
+(Reuters)

 Leave a Reply